 There are several different types of chlorinators and any system will allow you to modify the amount of chlorine it produces, which will make it quite easy for you to adjust the pool.

-However, advanced systems offer features like freeze protection, automatic cleaning, digital readouts, flow control, etc.
+However, advanced systems offer features like freeze protection, automatic cleaning, digital readouts, flow control, etc. Some of these extra features are useful, especially in larger pool installations.

 Installing the Salt Chlorinator

 When you have selected a salt chlorinator, you can get a professional company to install it or you can do it by yourself.
+Come on guys!
+It really is easy enough to do yourself.

 Before installing the chlorinator, add the salt by pouring it in.
 However, if you’re not sure of how much salt is required, you can use an online calculator to determine the amount of salt required.

 While the purest form of salt is mined salt, mechanically evaporated salt or solar salt is also fine.
+Just buy a good quality pool salt brand.
+These are formulated specifically for use in salt cell chlorinators.

 Always pour the salt in the pool’s shallow end, away from the skimmer.
 Pour the salt against the water flow in case you want to pour the salt in different areas of the pool.
 This will help to create a uniform distribution.